Postclinomane/neuralnetwork/README.md

 # neuralnetwork

-A spesific neural network generator for Adsorption Chillers in Matlab
+ A spesific neural network generator for adsorption chillers in matlab